gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   blocks (whose size is the minimum of the default secondary stack size value, and the actual size needed for the current allocation request).

-  For certain targets, notably VxWorks 653, the secondary stack is allocated by carving off a fixed ratio chunk of the primary task stack.
+  For certain targets, notably VxWorks 653 and bare board targets, the secondary stack is allocated by carving off a chunk of the primary task stack.
+By default this is a fixed percentage of the primary task stack as defined by System.Parameter.Sec_Stack_Percentage.
+This can be overridden per task using the Secondary_Stack_Size pragma/aspect.
 The -D option is used to define the size of the environment task's secondary stack.

 .. index:: -e  (gnatbind)